Itelina/dsp/statistics/6-1-household_income.md

 [Think Stats Chapter 6 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2007.html#toc60) (household income)

-When setting 6.0 as the upper bound (when we assume that highest income is 10^6 or 1 million dollars), these are the values for the log sample:
+> When setting 6.0 as the upper bound (when we assume that highest income is 10^6 or 1 million dollars), these are the values for sample:

-Mean: 4.6575
+> Mean: 74,278
-Median: 4.7094
+> Median: 51,226
-Skewness: -0.6413
+> Skewness: 4.9499
-Pearson's Skewness: -0.3379
+> Pearson's Skewness: 0.7361

-45.0% of the households report a taxable income below the mean.
+> 66.0% of the households report a taxable income below the mean.

-When we adjust the upper bound to 8 instead, these are the values:
+> When we adjust the upper bound to 8.0 instead, these are the values:

-Mean: 4.6813
+> Mean: 457,453
-Median: 4.7094
+> Median: 51,226
-Skewness: 1.0541
+> Skewness: 14.8924
-Pearson's Skewness: -0.1546
+> Pearson's Skewness: 0.2747

-47.2% of the households report a taxable income below the mean.
+> 97.8% of the households report a taxable income below the mean.

-We can see that when we adjusted the upper bound, the median remained roughly the same.
-Pearson's Skewness measure also continued to report a negative skew.
-Meanwhile the average value went up, and the Skewness measure became positive.
+> We can see that when we adjusted the upper bound, the Pearson's Skewness went down instead.
+This is because adjusting the upper bound probably has a strong effect on the standard deviation.

 ```
 import hinc2